priyanships31/Object-Detection-Service/README.md

 - `app.py`: Entry point for the UI backend.
 - `requirements.txt`: Lists the Python dependencies required for the UI backend.
 - `Dockerfile`: Defines the Docker image for the UI backend.
+- `templates/`: Folder containing HTML templates for the user interface.

+#### `templates/`
+- `index.html`: The main HTML template for the object detection service.

+##### `index.html`
+- Features a responsive design with a clean, modern interface.
+- Includes a file upload section for selecting images.
+- Displays detection results with:
+  - Detailed list of detected objects.
+  - Processed image with bounding boxes.
+  - Full JSON output of detection results.
+- Uses client-side JavaScript for asynchronous file upload and result display.
+- Includes inline CSS for styling and layout.
 ### `temp/`
 - Storage for input images or files.